20+ Useful Tips To Follow When Vacationing With Children Tips

 Car Safety Seats

 When traveling by car, infants and young children (generally this weighing under 40 pounds) need safety gears, which are required by law in all states.
-Car seats manufactured after 195 must meet federal safety standards.
+Car seats manufactured must meet federal safety standards.

 Many hospitals provide free or low-cost car safety seats for their newborn babies.
 If you’re pregnant, check with your hospital in advance.
 If it does not provide this service, buy a car seat for your newborn for the five home from the hospital.